How good is the quality of your website, really?

 - Is the site’s design aesthetically appealing?

-- Are the colors used harmonious and logically related?
+- Are the colors used harmoniously and logically related?

 - Are the color choices visually accessible?
 (For example high enough in contrast to assist the colorblind and visually impaired in reading the site appropriately)